Saturday, November 11, 2017, 10am

-Today the parade has a military grand marshal, a honorary grand marshal and a celebrity grand marshal.
+Today the parade has a military grand marshal, a honorary grand marshal and a three divisional marshals.

 One hundred and eight men from Long Beach were killed in Vietnam and they were never recognized by their own City.
 Now, more than ever, we need to let our troops and veterans know that they are supported and that we appreciate their service to our Country.

 The Committee urges everyone to come out on Saturday November 11, 2017, and SALUTE THOSE WHO SERVED.

 ORIGINAL COMMITTEE MEMBERS